ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/record/README.md

 The `phenotype` component contain phenotypic assertions.

-The `id` is an HPO identifier and is required (see [HPO](https://hpo.jax.org)).
+The `id` is an HPO identifier, and is required (see [HPO](https://hpo.jax.org)).

-The `observation` can be set to "yes", "no" and "unknown", it is optional and defaults to "yes" if not specified.
+The `observation` can be set to "yes", "no" and "unknown", it defaults to "yes" if not specified.

 The `label` is the phenotype definition and can be added for readability.